 For the PF specifically, there are further CUDA optimizations that could be implemented.
 Improving the tree reductions so that they do not serially add block sums would reduce execution time.
 Finding a way to remove the need for global synchronization related to the reduction would also provide additional speedup.

 Another avenue for further research would be to expand the algorithm so that it can track multiple objects at the same time.
 This would simply require additional looping and data structures to contain the information for each object.
 This would open the possibility for speedup from parallelizing frames and objects, instead of particles.

+13. Acknowledgements

+This work was supported by NSF grant no. IIS-0612049 and a grant from NVIDIA Research.

-13. References
+14. References